 Do a cosmetical consultation in Gangnam

-If you are interested in cosmetic surgery or cosmetic treatments, Gangnam is the place to go.
+Gangnam is the place to go if you are interested in cosmetic surgery or cosmetic treatments.

-However, I know from experience that it is difficult to find someone who will speak English.
+However, I know from experience that finding someone who speaks English is difficult.
 And if you are talking about surgery, it is important to understand what the doctor has to say.

-That’s why, we suggest booking a translator that will join you to some of the most important cosmetic clinics in Gangnam.
+That’s why we suggest booking a translator to accompany you to some of the most important cosmetic clinics in Gangnam.

 Go food tasting at a local market